lexac1/chatGPT/README.md

 This code is designed to work with OpenAI's GPT-3.5-Turbo language model.
 If you want to use a different language model, you will need to modify the `model` parameter in the `openai.ChatCompletion.create()` function call.

-This code saves the conversation log to a file in the `~/Projects/chatGPT/chats` directory.
+This code saves the conversation log to a file in the current dir `/chats`.
 If you want to save the conversation log to a different directory, you will need to modify the `log_dir` variable in the code.